Menu Close

 National T-Shirt Design

-Contest Coordinator: Wendy Carlson
+Contest Coordinator: Wendy Carlson, T-Shirt Engineers

 Nursing Assisting

-Contest Coordinator: Adriane Ogden
+Contest Coordinator: Adriane Ogden, CHI St. Francis

-The Nursing Assisting competition will evaluate each contestant’s preparation for employment in the field of nurse assisting by providing a resume, CPR certification card, meeting the clothing requirement, complete a written knowledge exam, skill performance of patient transfer from wheelchair to commode, skills performance of emergency response to choking, skills performance of interview skills, and skills performance of vital signs and intake and output measurement for a client.
+The Nursing Assisting competition will evaluate each contestant’s preparation for employment in the field of nurse assisting by providing a resume, CPR certification card, meeting the clothing requirement, complete a written knowledge exam, skill performance of patient transfer from wheelchair to chair, skills performance of emergency response to choking, skills performance of interview skills, and skills

-Required Equipment: Student will need to bring a resume, copy of CPR card, pencil, and small notebook.
+performance of vital signs and intake and output measurement for a client.
+Student will need to bring a resume, copy of CPR card, pencil, and small notebook.

 Opening & Closing Ceremonies